Mozi: Life

 Most historians believe that Mozi was a member of the lower artisan class who managed to climb his way to an official post.
-It is known, however, that his parents were not affectionate towards him and showed him very little attention.
-Mozi was a native of the State of Lu (modern Tengzhou, Shandong), although for a time he served as a minister in the State of Song.
+Mozi was a native of the state of Lu (modern Tengzhou, Shandong), although for a time he served as a minister in the state of Song.
 Similar to Confucius, Mozi was known to have maintained a school for those who desired to become officials serving in the different ruling courts of the Warring States.

 Mozi was a carpenter and was extremely skilled in creating devices (see Lu Ban).
 Though he did not hold a high official position, Mozi was sought out by various rulers as an expert on fortification.
 He was schooled in Confucianism in his early years, although he viewed Confucianism as being too fatalistic, with an overemphasis on elaborate celebrations and funerals, which Mozi considered to be detrimental to the livelihood and productivity of the common people.
 Mozi managed to attract a large following during his lifetime, rivaling that of Confucius.
-His followers — mostly technicians and craftspeople — were organized in a disciplined order that studied both Mozi's philosophical and technical writings.
+His followers—mostly technicians and craftspeople—were organized in a disciplined order that studied both Mozi's philosophical and technical writings.

 According to some accounts of the popular understanding of Mozi at the time, he had been hailed by many as the greatest hero to come from Henan.
 His passion was said to be for the good of the people, without concern for personal gain or even for his own life or death.
 His tireless contribution to society was praised by many, including Confucius's disciple Mencius.
 Mencius wrote in Jinxin (孟子盡心 (Mengzi jinxin)) that Mozi believed in love for all mankind, noting that, as long as something benefitted mankind, Mozi would pursue it even if it meant "hurting his head or his feet".
 Zhang Tai Yan said that, in terms of moral virtue, even Confucius and Laozi could not compare to Mozi.